Fredy-Medawar/CSCE-435-Project-Team-22/Report.md

 #### CUDA
 ![](images/mergesort/cuda_comparison.jpg)

 Oddeven sort is fast, but scales worse than Bitonic sort.
 Mergesort scales slightly better than Oddeven, but in general, it isn't nearly fast enough to compete with either Oddeven or Bitonic.
+Since Bitonic sort is both generally fast and scales very well, it is the fastest algorithm for highly parallelized usage.